A faulty software update causes havoc worldwide for airlines, hospitals and governments

 In an interview on NBC’s “Today Show,” CrowdStrike CEO George Kurtz apologized, saying the company was “deeply sorry for the impact that we’ve caused to customers, to travelers, to anyone affected by this, including our companies.”

-“We know what the issue is” and are working to remediate it, Kurtz said.
+“We know what the issue is” and are working to fix it, Kurtz said.
+However, he noted it could take “some time" for customers needing a manual fix, which could be burdensome for businesses and government offices that don't have adequate in-house expertise.

 Shares of the company, which is based in Austin, Texas, fell nearly 10% on Friday.
 Microsoft's stock price fell more than 3%.